 Set Up a Web Server with Alibaba Cloud Simple Application Server

-This tutorial introduces SAS, the Simple Application Server service from Alibaba Cloud that lets you provision a cloud-based server in just a few minutes.
+This tutorial introduces SAS, the Simple Application Server service from Alibaba Cloud that lets you create a cloud-based server in just a few minutes.

 To start using the SAS service, you’ll need an Alibaba Cloud account.
 If you don’t already have one, head over to the Free Trial page to get $300 worth in New User Free Trial.
 There you’ll find a range of free trials and always-free products that will help you understand the facilities available to Alibaba Cloud SAS users.

 Cloud servers provide a convenient, flexible, quick and cost-effective way to create compute instances.
-Because they have the ability to satisfy the need for so many use cases, buying a server can often seem daunting.
+Buying a server can often seem daunting as they have the ability to satisfy the need for so many users’ cases.
 There are so many options to choose from.